Pop idol Bieber's mom pens teenage edition of her autobiography

-NEW YORK, June 4 (Reuters) - Pattie Mallette, mother of teenaged singing sensation Justin Bieber, is releasing a special edition of her best-selling book “Nowhere but Up” aimed at teens, her publisher said on Tuesday.
+NEW YORK (Reuters) - Pattie Mallette, mother of teenaged singing sensation Justin Bieber, is releasing a special edition of her best-selling book “Nowhere but Up” aimed at teens, her publisher said on Tuesday.

 The new edition, published by Baker Publishing’s Revell Books and due out on July 2, directs Mallette’s life story as mother of the 19-year-old pop idol toward teenaged readers, and includes new features including a group discussion guide and side bars addressing topics based on questions from Mallette’s Twitter followers.